cosmic-zip/witch_craft/README.md

 ### WITCHCRAFT

-WITCHCRAFT is a task automation tool for cybersecurity.
+WITCHCRAFT is a toolkit for cybersecurity.
 It handles forensic research, OSINT, scanning, backups, data copying, and penetration testing for apps and APIs, serving as a flexible platform for diverse security tasks.

 ### Visit the wiki: